 The mother of all Krabi mainland beaches.
 Honestly, it’s not the best, because some parts can be rather dirty and in high season it’s extremely crowded.
 However, sunsets are spectacular plus you have the notorious nightlife and shopping at your feet.
-Ao Nang is also where you’ll find boats to Railay and Tonsai.
+Ao Nang is also where you’ll find boats to Railay.

 Ao Nopparat Thara

 Right next to Ao Nang, but without the crowds.
 In fact, the 3km stretch of beach is quiet and laid back with plenty of shade from casuarina trees.
 At low tide you can walk from the beach to the small Island of Koh Kao Pak Klong.

 Similar to Ao Nang, Railay is a destination in itself.
 It’s actually a small peninsula, only accessible by boat and it has four beaches: Tonsai, Railay West, Railay East and Phra Nang.
 Next to beach bumming and beach night life, rock climbing is the main activity on Railay.

 Had Yao, to the South East of town is next on our list.
 There are no major developments here yet, which makes it the perfect getaway for tranquility seeking beach lovers.
 Contrary to most other beaches here, Had Yao lacks the spectacular karst formations, but makes up for it with pristine mangrove forest and a peek into traditional local life.
 Two Muslim fishing villages are located at either side of Had Yao.